 Your initials will appear alongside any comments you leave, helping your students to differentiate between the multiple markers who have left feedback on their piece of work.

 Multiple Marker Layers

 Any other marker layers will appear in the same location as your own.
-You can turn these layers on and off, like any other layer, by checking or unchecking the relevant checkbox.
+You can turn these layers on and off like any other by checking and unchecking the relevant checkbox.